Hi! We are Steven and Saule, and together we are the creators of Caravanistan. We hope you enjoy our website.

 Caravanistan was born out of a frustration to find reliable information about Central Asia and the Silk Road on the internet, or anywhere else for that matter.
 We knew we were not alone: we saw the same questions popping up on forums over and over without anyone having a trustworthy answer.
 So we started thinking how we could help.

 With Caravanistan we aim to do 3 things.

 Our primary mission is to provide accurate, up-to-date information about what matters most to people traveling in Central Asia and the Silk Road: visa rules, transport options, places to stay, where to go and what to do.

 We also hope (long-term goal) to change the story on the region.
 For newspaper editors, it is autocracy and environmental disasters.
-For travel bloggers, it is crrrazzy and awesome.
+For travel bloggers, everything is simply awesome.
 We hope to de-romanticize that story, bring it down to its real proportions, and inject a larger degree of nuance.